Pictured Recipe: Creamy Blueberry-Pecan Oatmeal

-What's better than having delicious, comforting oatmeal in the morning?
-How about having it premade and waiting to be eaten!
-Make a big batch of steel-cut oats (seasoned with your favorite add-ins) on a Sunday and then keep it in your fridge.
+What's better than a delicious, comforting bowl of oatmeal in the morning?
+How about having it ready when you wake up!
+Make a big batch of steel-cut oats in your slow cooker on a Sunday and then keep it in your fridge.
 Each morning, simply spoon up a serving's worth in a microwave-safe bowl, add a tablespoon or two of water and then microwave until hot (1-2 minutes).
 It's a simple, tasty way to have your favorite breakfast ready and waiting any day of the week.

 Or try making overnight oats: Mix equal parts old-fashioned oats (not quick-cooking) and water along with a pinch of salt in a jar, cover and refrigerate overnight and up to 3 days.
 In the morning, you can eat it cold or heat it up in the microwave.